Terms and Conditions

 11.5 The balances given in a regular balance alert or insufficient funds alert are current as at the time and date given within the alert message.

-11.6 If you set up Quick Balance on your Mobile device, you can view the available balance as described in 11.1 above, for your chosen Accounts without signing into Mobile Banking each time.
+11.6 If you set up Quick Balance on your Mobile device, you can view the balances as described in 11.1 above, for your chosen Accounts without signing into Mobile Banking each time.
 For the most up to date information available we encourage you to sign in to Mobile Banking.
 The information will be viewable by anyone who has access to your Mobile device.
 You can also turn off Quick Balance through Online Banking for your security.

 12.1 You may receive statements on eligible Accounts through Online Banking, instead of having paper statements mailed to you.
 If you stop receiving paper statements on the nominated Account(s) you can revert to paper statements at any time by changing your preferences in Online Banking or contacting us.